renovatebot/renovate/docs/usage/string-pattern-matching.md

 If you find yourself in a situation where you need to positive-match a string which starts with `!`, then you need to do so using a regular expression pattern.
 For example, `["/^!abc$/"]` will positively match against the string `"!abc"`.

+One limitation of negative matching is when there may be multiple inputs to match against.
+For example, a manager may have multiple categories, such as `java` and `docker`.
+If you have a rule such as `"matchCategories": ["!docker"]` then this will return `true` because the `java` category satisfies this rule.

 ## Usage in Renovate configuration options